Best internet providers for expats in the Netherlands 2026

 - Have ready: Dutch bank account, BSN, address proof

-- Schedule installation (fiber) or expect delivery (cable/DSL/Klik&Klaar)
+- Schedule installation (fibre) or expect delivery (cable/DSL/Klik&Klaar)

 - Set calendar reminder for contract end date (to compare prices again)